kiranharidas187/documents/src/docusaurus/docs/overview.md

 To start using the MentorED mobile application
-1. Download and install the MentorED application from Google Play store:
+1. Download and install the MentorED application from Google Play store or App Store.
 2. After successful installation, run the mobile application.
 The MentorED splash screen appears:

    <div class="screenshot">